vmakeev/huawei_mesh_router/README.md

 The switches will not be added to Home Assistant if the router does not support NFC.

-Supported devices always have the following switch:
+Primary router have the following switch:
 * `switch.<integration_name>_nfc_primary_router`

-Also, one switch is created for each additional router in the mesh network:
+Also, one switch is created for each supported additional router in the mesh network:
 * `switch.<integration_name>_nfc_<router_name>`

-_Note: when additional routers are disconnected from the network, their personal switches are automatically deleted._
+_Note: Switches for additional routers are located in their own devices._

 ### Wi-Fi 802.11r switch